-Foot & Ankle Wound Care in Dallas & Carrollton, TX
+Foot & Ankle Wound Care in in Dallas & Carrollton, TX

-Diabetic Ulcers Treatment in the Dallas County, TX: Dallas (Garland, Richardson, Addison, Zacha Junction, Highland Park, University Park, Rowlett, Coppell); Tarrant County, TX: Arlington, Euless, Bedford, Hurst, Colleyville; Collin County, TX: Carrollton (Plano, Frisco), and Denton County, TX: Lewisville, The Colony, Hackberry, Little Elm, Highland Village areas
+Diabetic Ulcers Treatment in the Dallas County, TX: Dallas (Garland, Richardson, Addison, Zacha Junction, Highland Park, University Park, Rowlett, Coppell) and Irving (Grand Prairie, Cockrell Hill); Tarrant County, TX: Arlington, Euless, Bedford, Hurst, Colleyville; Collin County, TX: Carrollton (Plano, Frisco), and Denton County, TX: Lewisville, The Colony, Hackberry, Little Elm, Highland Village areas

 Wound Care (FAQs)